Exam-standard consolidation

 Start by checking Day Skipper foundations

-If compass conversions, basic CTS, tidal heights, COLREGs, and chart symbols still feel slow, refresh those first.
-Yachtmaster theory moves quickly because that baseline is assumed.
+If compass conversions, CTS, tidal heights, COLREGs, and chart symbols still feel slow, refresh those first.
+Yachtmaster revision should be about consolidation, judgement, and explanation, not rebuilding the basics.

 • Use dayskippertheory.co.uk if you need foundation-level revision

-• Then return to Yachtmaster topics once the basics are automatic
+• Then return to Yachtmaster topics once the methods are automatic

 Make chartwork scenario-based

-The advanced level is not just more facts.
-It joins CTS, tidal stream, leeway, EP/DR, running fixes, waypoints, and pilotage decisions into one passage problem.
+The exam-standard level is not just more facts.
+It joins CTS, tidal stream, leeway, EP/DR, running fixes, electronic checks, waypoints, and pilotage decisions into one defensible passage decision.

 Treat weather as a decision tool